ChrisKheng/cvwo2019/docs/index.md

 to be displayed.

 ## Displaying Tasks According to Tag
-The application first fetches all the tasks from the server and store them.
+The application first fetches all the tasks and tags from the server and store them.
 Then, using the specified tag, the application filters the tasks according to the specified tag such that only tasks belong to the tag are displayed.